 - I permanently ditched Word as a writing environment in 2008 after starting grad school.
 I do all my writing in pandoc-flavored Markdown (including e-mails and paper-and-pencil writing)—it’s incredibly intuitive, imminently readable, flexible, future proof, and lets me ignore formatting and focus on content.

-- After years of using WriteRoom, then Byword, I have recently settled on Ulysses (in part because of recent glowing reviews).
-I write pretty much everything in Ulysses now.
+- I live in Ulysses.
 At first I chafed at the fact that it stores everything in its own internal folder structure, since I store most of my writing in git repositories, but exporting a compiled Markdown file from a bunch of Ulysses sheets is trivial (and still easily trackable in version control).

 - Ulysses has decent HTML previewing powers, but when I need more editorial tools, I use Marked.

 - I use iA Writer to edit standalone Markdown files, since Ulysses uses its own syntax when using fancy things like footnotes.

 - The key to my writing workflow is the magical pandoc, which converts Markdown files into basically anything else.
 I use my own variation of Kieran Healy’s Plain Text Social Science workflow to convert Markdown to HTML, PDF (through LaTeX), and Word (through LibreOffice).

 - I store all my bibliographic references, books, and articles in a BibTeX file that I edit with BibDesk.

 - I read and annotate all my PDFs with Skim (and iAnnotate on iOS), since both export annotations as clean plain text.

 - I store all my notes in Evernote (after temporarily ditching them for OneNote because of their new prices and policies, and despite their ongoing privacy controversies).

 - I post almost everything I write or develop on GitHub.